AsefHossainKhan/Node-TS-Template/README.md

+# Node + TS + Express
+A typescript nodejs project with express setup.
+So that one can easily bootstrap their project and start working.

 ### Create environment files
 2 Environment files should be created.
 They will be named `.env` and `.env.production`, and should be placed in the root directory of the project.